minprog/exercises/writing/functions/index.md

 ## Exercise 5

-Create a function called `print_array` that takes two paremeters: a *float array* and an *integer* (denoting the length of the array).
+Create a function called `print_array` that takes two parameters: a *float array* and an *integer* (denoting the length of the array).
 The function should print the entire array of floats to a precision of two decimals.
 E.g.,

 	float a[] = {1.555, 3, 1.645, 178};
 	print_array(a, 4);